 What is the primary difference between sound masking and soundproofing?

-Sound masking adds background noise to reduce distractions, while soundproofing physically blocks sound from traveling between spaces.
+Sound masking adds background noise to reduce the perception of distracting sounds, while soundproofing physically blocks or absorbs sound transmission.

 Can sound masking and soundproofing be used together?

-Yes, combining these methods provides optimal noise management in spaces requiring both sound isolation and privacy.
+Yes, combining these methods can provide comprehensive noise management in environments requiring both sound isolation and speech privacy.

 Which method is more cost-effective?

-Sound masking is typically more affordable and easier to implement compared to soundproofing, which involves higher material and labor costs.
+Sound masking is typically more affordable and easier to install than soundproofing.
+Soundproofing often involves more significant material and labor costs.

 Conclusion